Community Member

 Cordova, Alaska

-Native Conservancy team conducting research on kelp farming on a crisp Alaskan day, Dec.
+Native Conservancy team researching kelp farming on a crisp Alaskan day, Dec.
 2021.

 Shared from Jim Smith (@jimmwimm), Eyak Athabaskan, Native Conservancy’s Restoration and Elder Subsistence Program Manager.